New ball

 No baselines

 The real game-changer, baserunners are not confined to traditional base paths.
-Instead, they can move freely within the entire infield, choosing their own sequence of bases and creating dynamic, high-stakes perpetual rundowns at every turn.
+Instead, they can move freely within the entire infield, choosing their own sequence of bases creating dynamic, high-stakes perpetual rundowns at every turn.

-Full contact
+contact

 the crown